GreenBlackSky/Client_server_test/README.md

 #### Client-side
 * Tui - text user interface.
 Class passes messages from user to ClientCore and vice-versa.
 * ClientCore class contains all client-side logic.
+* ServerHandler is TCP based bridge between ClientCore and server.
 #### Server-side
-* ConnectionHandler class handles new connections with clients.
+* ClientHandler class handles connections with clients.
+TCP-based.
+* ServerCore class contains server-side logic.
+It takes requests from ClientHandler, processes them and response with answers.
+* ServerFabric class produces instances of ServerCore for every new connection.
-* DBHandler class handles data bases.
+* ItemsDB and UsersDB handles data bases with items and users respectively.
+Both JSON-based.
-* ClientHandler class handles client.
-Contains server-side logic of application.
 #### Shared
-* Net class is used to maintain connection between client and server.
+* Request and Answer classe are used to pass information between client and server.
 * ConfigHandler is used to open, parse and check configuration.
-* commands module represents... commands!
-Commands, that user gives to client.
+* User and Item classes represent user and item =).

 Although, these components are quite naive, they are designed to be replaceble.
 Query-handling in ClientHandler can be improved by using Celery.
 JSON as database, TUI as user interface, TCP for networking - any of this components can be replaced by more mature solution.